 “Imagine if winemakers were told that grape varietal had no impact on the flavor of wine?"

-When we first began work on our estate malting project nearly five years ago, we were told by the big guys barley variety had no impact on malt flavor.
-We're sure you have heard this as well.
+When we first began work on our estate malting project nearly five years ago, we were told by the big guys that barley variety had no impact on malt flavor...we're sure you've heard this as well.

 To a certain extent, this is true.